Prozac – Weight Loss and Other Appetite Reactions

 Prozac is doing amazing things as far as my MS fatigue is concerned, but I am also enjoying another unexpected benefit in the form of weight loss help.
 Prozac is acting as an appetite suppressant.
 I suppose it means Prozac has now become a vital element of my weight loss program.
 I foresee the day that I will be able to exercise again and am aware that exercise coupled with a suppressed appetite will prove most useful in losing all the extra pounds being confined to bed has caused me to gain.

-I recently increased my Prozac dosage from 20 mgs to 40 mgs primarily because of the crash in energy that occurred after approximately 8 hours of Prozac use.
+I increased my Prozac dosage from 20 mg to 40 mg primarily because of the crash in energy that occurred after approximately 8 hours of Prozac use.
 My hope was that the increase would allow me to wind down more slowly rather than the sudden drop reminiscent of the steroid crash, where energy is quickly depleted leaving an exhaustion hard to manage.

-I found with the Prozac crash I was unable to do anything once the 20 mgs left my system.
+I found with the Prozac crash I was unable to do anything once the 20 mg left my system.
 It was strange to have energy all day long only to suddenly lose it at 4:00 pm.
-I would drop so far that even fixing a meal was impossible, if I mistakenly waited until after 4:00 to begin the meal preparation.
+I would drop so far that even fixing a meal was impossible, if I mistakenly waited until after 4:00 pm to begin the meal preparation.
 Given my decreased appetite I often found myself grabbing something quick and convenient, if I ate at all.
 Not the healthiest weight loss program to implement.
-My problem has been solved now that I am taking 40 mgs.
 Although I still feel an energy drain, it is not as debilitating, I am able to fix myself dinner if need be.